Darren Emerson

-Darren Paul Emerson (born 30 April 1971) is an English musician, DJ and producer best known as a former member of the British electronic music group Underworld.
+Darren Paul Emerson (born 30 April 1971) is an English DJ, producer and musician best known as a former member of the British electronic music group Underworld.

 Career

 Early life

 Emerson began mixing hip hop records at the age of 14, and by 16 was DJing regularly at local venues.
 He began to explore House Music and quickly acquired a reputation as one of the top British DJs, and demand for his services saw him playing at top clubs such as The Milk Bar, Limelight, and Venus.
 Emerson has garnered several accolades such as "DJ of the Month" in The Face and i-D magazines.

 Underworld

 In 1992, Rick Smith and Karl Hyde relocated to Romford, where Martin Prudence, brother-in-law of Smith, introduced Emerson to him, with Hyde inviting Emerson to become the third member of techno band Underworld.
 Emerson's experience DJing in London clubs was an inspiration for Smith, who began making music inspired by the sounds of the then burgeoning British electronic music scene.
 With Emerson on board, Underworld completed their transition from the synth-pop sound of their first two albums to the techno and acid house sound of subsequent releases.
 Underworld's first album to feature Emerson, 1994's dubnobasswithmyheadman, was their commercial and critical breakthrough, being called "The most important album since The Stone Roses and the best since Screamadelica…" by Melody Maker.

 In 1995, whilst working on their second album, Second Toughest in the Infants, they released the single "Born Slippy .NUXX", which was then re-released in 1996 and became a hit following its inclusion on the soundtrack to Trainspotting.

 Emerson left Underworld in 2000, following the release of 1999's Beaucoup Fish.
 He cited becoming a father as the main factor in leaving the band.
 His final appearance with Underworld was on their 2000 live album Everything, Everything.